iamrezaul/env-setup-whole-genome-pipeline/README.md

 Deployment Script
 =================

-*NOTE: There repo is not being maintained at the moment*
+*NOTE: The repo is not being maintained at the moment*

 **INSTALLER** : The machine from where the deployment script will be run